tasmota/docs/Shutter-and-Steppers.md

 You must properly configure the stepper motor driver (see above).

-`ShutterOpenDuration` must be same as `ShutterCloseDuration`.
+`ShutterOpenDuration` and `ShutterCloseDuration` can be different. e.g. for a slower close than open.

 You can define a soft start/stop by defining a `ShutterMotorDelay`.
 This causes the driver to ramp the speed up and down during the defined duration.
+The change of the `ShutterMotorDelay` does NOT change the WAY the shutter makes.
+This is very convinent to trim the accelerate and decelerate rate without changeing the way.

 Wemos Pin|GPIO|Component|Stepper Signal
 :-:|:-:|:-:|:-: